pamapa/callblocker/etc/callblocker/README.md

 Name                  | Site                           | Description
 ----                  | ----                           | -----------
-""                    | N/A                            | No online check is done
+""                    | N/A                            | No online lookup is done
 "all"                 | Automatic select               | Depending on the country code, it will automatically select one of the below
 "tel_search_ch"       | http://tel.search.ch           | Switzerland (+41).
 Free for non commercial use
 "dasschnelle_at"      | http://www.dasschnelle.at      | Austria (+43).
 Free for non commercial use